meilisearch/documentation/learn/getting_started/chapter_1_filtering_and_sorting.md

 }
 ```

+Filtering is intended to be combined with search queries to refine your results.

-To learn more about `filterableAttributes` and how to configure them, refer to our [dedicated guide](/reference/features/filtering_and_faceted_search.md).
+To learn more about filters and how to configure them, refer to our [dedicated guide](/reference/features/filtering_and_faceted_search.md).

 ## Sorting

 By default, Meilisearch orders results according to their relevancy.
 You can alter this sorting behavior as part of the search request, allowing users to decide which type of results they want to see first.

-You can use any of the document fields as long as they contain numbers, strings, arrays of numbers, or arrays of strings by adding them to `sortableAttributes`.
-Let's sort the meteors in the previous example based on mass.
+You can use any document field for sorting as long as it contains numbers, strings, arrays of numbers, or arrays of strings and has been added to `sortableAttributes` as shown [above](#settings).

+Let's sort the meteors in the previous example based on mass:

 <CodeSamples id= "getting_started_sorting_md" />